HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on our experience with the keychain, but here is an example answer:
+  The answer depends on your experience with the keychain.
+Here is how I would approach it:

   >I have used the Keychain Services API to store and retrieve sensible data of an app, such as user passwords and API tokens.
 It's very convenient to use an access control mechanism along with the keychain, such as requiring a passcode or biometric authentication, to ensure that only authorized users can access the data.
   </details>